ElektraInitiative/libelektra/doc/tutorials/plugins.md

 Because remembering all these functions can be cumbersome, we provide a skeleton plugin in order to easily create a new plugin.
 The skeleton plugin is called [`template`](/src/plugins/template/) and a new plugin can be created by calling the [copy-template script](/scripts/copy-template) .
-For example for my plugin I called `scripts/copy-template line`.
+For example, the author of the [line plugin](/src/plugins/line/) used the command `scripts/copy-template line` to create the initial version of the plugin.
 Afterwards two important things are left to be done:

 - remove all functions (and their exports) from the plugin that are not needed.
 For example not every plugin actually makes use of the `elektraPluginOpen()` function.